amynic/TechHer/README.md

 **Dataset used: datasets/carPriceData.csv**

-For this sample, open the AzureMachineLearningLab.docx to view full material
+For this sample, open the **azureml_lab/AzureMachineLearningLab.docx** to view full material

 ### The Problem Domain